 How Much Inheritance Tax in Spain Could You Pay?

 Once you determine the property’s taxable value, the corresponding inheritance rates will apply.
-The government divides the value into value brackets using progressive tax rates, so the higher the value bracket, the higher the tax rate.
+The government divides the value into value brackets using progressive tax rates.
+The higher the value bracket, the higher the tax rate.

 These depend on every region.
 For instance, it can go up to 31% of the property’s taxable value in Catalonia for the value bracket above €800,000.